 Protected by your own biometrics

-But how do we log in if not using the ‘traditional’ password?
+But how do we log in without using the ‘traditional’ password?
 The solution is simple.
 Our own facial biometrics can help prevent an ‘account takeover’.
 Here, the entire focus is on verifying one’s own identity.
 Generally speaking, a distinction is made between four types of authentication procedures.
 They are based on the factors of possession, knowledge, location and biometric characteristics.
-For example, a user can ‘possess’ an identified device, have ‘knowledge’ of a password, log in from a specific ‘location’ and IP address and have a unique fingerprint.
+For example, a user can ‘possess’ an identified device, have ‘knowledge’ of a password, login from a specific ‘location’ and IP address and have a unique fingerprint.
 Combining these means of identification features largely ensures that the person trying to access online resources is actually who they claim to be.
 The more sophisticated the MFA, the more secure the system.
 However, it is important not to sacrifice user-friendliness.
-Multifactor authentication ensures maximum user-friendliness because biometric processes such as facial recognition or the analysis of a user’s typing behaviour require neither time nor effort.
+Multifactor authentication ensures maximum user-friendliness because biometric processes such as facial recognition or analysing a user’s typing behaviour require neither time nor effort.

 Multifactor authentication (MFA) is a security mechanism that uses more than one necessary security and validation procedures to authenticate people.
 After all, authentication that relies solely on a username and password is not secure and is vulnerable to hacker attacks.

 Passwordless logins are not only more secure for all participants, but also have a positive impact on the financial situation of companies, says Stephan Schweizer: ‘The experience of our customers shows that passwordless authentication – itself relying on biometric mechanisms and open standards – leads to greater user interaction.
 Some of our customers reported that user interaction more than doubled after they introduced the solution.
 This had measurable effects on the revenue side.
 On the other hand, this type of login minimises the running costs for companies’.